pangenome/odgi/docs/rst/commands/odgi_break.rst

 odgi break
 #########

-break cycles in the graph and drop its paths
+Break cycles in the graph and drop its paths.

 SYNOPSIS
 ========